wiciaf/wiciaf.github.io/about.markdown

 ## About My Research
 --------------
-The principal goal of my research is to assist in alleviating poverty by integrating social and behavioral science research into public and private sectors.
+The primary focus of my research is to examine interpersonal connections as a valuable resource for increasing upward social mobility, combating psychological and material barriers.
+I aim to integrating social and behavioral science research into policy and practice.

 <br> <br> <br>